rashmi-fit/100-daysOf-Python_challenge/log.md

 **Day 80: 1st Aug  Monday**

-Today's Progress:
+Today's Progress: i learnt about oops concept and implemented using python

-Thoughts:
+Thoughts: it feels good and confident

 **Link to work:**

 **Day 81: 2nd Aug  Tuesday**

-Today's Progress:
+Today's Progress: Solved some basic interview questions and its damn interesting

-Thoughts:
+Thoughts:  It feels amazing when you can use the lambda ,map, list comprehension without hel pof google

 **Link to work:**